thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_README.md.rst.txt

    ## INTRODUCTION ##

    necsim is a generic spatial coalescence simulator for neutral systems.
-It applies the model to temporally and spatially varying density maps for a specific set of supplied parameters, and outputs information for each individual to a SQL database.
+It applies the model to temporally and spatially varying density maps for a specific set of supplied current_metacommunity_parameters, and outputs information for each individual to a SQL database.

    necsim includes functionality for applying varying speciation rates after simulations are complete.
 This enables the main simulation to be run with the *minimum* speciation rate required and afterwards analysis can be completed using different speciation rates.

-   The recommended method of usage is through the pycoalescence package, using a python interface for installation, simulation setup and running.
+   The recommended method of usage is through the pycoalescence package, using a Python interface for installation, simulation setup and running.
 See [here](http://pycoalescence.readthedocs.io/) for more details.

    You are free to modify and distribute the code as per the license specified in **LICENCE.txt** to suit any additional neutral simulation requirements (or any other purpose).